Reader Question · Communication

 A few situations where camera is worth it even against the team default:

-- 1:1 with your manager.
-Almost always worth it, unless your manager explicitly keeps theirs off.
+• 1:1 with your manager.
+Almost always worth it, unless your manager keeps theirs off.
 Relationship density matters more in 1:1s than in group calls.

-- First week of a new team.
-Turn it on for your first three to five meetings so people can put a face to the name.
+• First week of a new team.
+On for your first 3-5 meetings so people can put a face to the name.
 Then match the norm.

-- When you’re the one presenting or leading.
-If you’re driving, the camera makes your presence legible and disambiguates who’s talking.
+• When you’re presenting or leading.
+If you’re driving, the camera makes your presence legible.

-- Cross-functional or external meetings.
-Default to cameras on, especially with clients, candidates, or partners.
+• Cross-functional or external meetings.
+Default to on, especially with clients, candidates, partners.

-- Hard conversations.
-Performance discussions, disagreements, emotionally loaded topics — camera on reduces misinterpretation.
+• Hard conversations.
+Performance discussions, disagreements, emotionally loaded topics.

 How to transition without it being weird